Eco-Friendly RVs Can Be Budget-Friendly Too

 The smallest of the Ranger series, the Ranger 10 is the perfect transition from tent to camper.
 Millennials like the retro teardrop shape of the Aliner, which has remained the same since founder, Ralph Tait, built his first one in his garage during the early 1970’s.
 This nostalgic travel trailer may be small, but it’s fit for rugged terrain and has ample storage space.
 The best part of this little trailer is the price, which is around $17K!
 Yes, you can afford this!

-The creator of the of the Vintage Overland, Britton Purser, says that his aim in creating the trailer was to combine “an appreciation for art and design [with] the romance of vintage travel.”
-This gorgeous trailer has a welded steel frame, aluminum exterior and an interior made of Baltic birch.
+This gorgeous Vintage Overland trailer has a welded steel frame, aluminum exterior and an interior made of Baltic birch.
 Each camper has solar panels, a very efficient generator, LED lights, USB ports and accessory outlets.
 The largest of the 3 models also boasts a queen memory mattress and pull-out writing desk.
 Don’t expect to sleep more than two people in here at the same time, though.
-Also, note that the kitchen is nearly non-existent, but starting at 12.5K and 900 lbs, you may be able to live with good old-fashioned campfire cooking or spend a little bit of money to build out the kitchen yourself.
+Also, note that the kitchen is nearly non-existent, but starting at $12.5K and 900 lbs, you may be able to live with good old-fashioned campfire cooking or spend a little bit of money to build out the kitchen yourself.
 Basically, this trailer is a really amazing bed-on-wheels that can be upgraded with a little TLC.
 However, it is built to go off-road, so it’s tougher than it looks!